nicolas2192/OCR/README.md

 ## :boom: Handwritten Text Recognition.
 Convolutional Neural Network

-IronHack Data Analytics Bootcamp Final Project.
+**IronHack Data Analytics Bootcamp Final Project.**

-This python script main goal is to read a handwritten word, connect to the Oxford Dictionary API return its meaning.
+This python script main goal is to read a handwritten word, connect to the Oxford Dictionary API and return its meaning.

 ## :computer: Technology stack
-Wrote in python 3.
+Written in python 3.
 Main modules:

 **OpenCV** -> Image reading and processing